For years, Apple sold itself as the anti-Microsoft. Now Windows 11 is the anti-Apple

 At first blush, Microsoft's upcoming Windows 11 looks to be a solid update to the operating system software that powers most of the world's PCs.
 The first thing you'll notice when looking at it is the new streamlined design similar to smartphones and tablets powered by Apple's iOS and Google's Android.
-Microsoft's also added features meant to help people navigate the new ways we've all learned to work during the coronavirus pandemic.
-They include built-in video chat software, technology to make video games look better, and more modern-looking buttons and windows for controlling apps and sorting documents.
+Microsoft has also added features meant to help people navigate the new ways we've all learned to work during the coronavirus pandemic.
+They include built-in video chat software, technology to make video games look better, and more-modern-looking buttons and windows for controlling apps and sorting documents.

 But Microsoft believes its most important selling point may be what it doesn't do.
 After announcing Windows 11 on June 24, Microsoft CEO Satya Nadella said his company is building its technology to work with as many products as possible, including software for competing Google Android-powered smartphones.
 Microsoft's releasing Windows 11 as a free upgrade later this year.